MuldoonX9/ProximityRadar/README.md

 [![Proximity Radar screenshot][sample-screenshot]](https://example.com)

 Proximity Radar is one of my proudest achievements in Forza Motorsport.
-You can see that version [here[(https://x.com/ForzaMotorsport/status/1812895088571195739).
-It was a system I advocated for and brought it to fruition.
+You can see that version [here](https://x.com/ForzaMotorsport/status/1812895088571195739).
+It was a system I advocated for as a competitive fan of Forza.
 I saw it through from concept to completion.
 I was responsible for making the prototype, creating technical documentation, leading a feature team, testing, and the actual C++ implementation.

 As it's one of my favorite features, I decided to re-create it in Unreal Engine 5.
 I wanted to have it as a small portfolio piece.